 The above operation can also be done without writing the command.
-Go to Cloudways Database Manager, there is an option for optimization.
-Select the desired table/tables from the list and click on the Optimize button.
+Go to Cloudways Database Manager; there is an option for optimization.
+Select the desired table/tables from the list and click the Optimize button.

-Sometimes deleting plugins from the WordPress admin is not enough.
-Although it is uninstalled from the system but leaves useless data which requires cleaning.
-Similarly, the posts data is also present in the same table.
+Sometimes, deleting plugins from the WordPress admin is not enough.
+However, it is uninstalled from the system but leaves useless data which requires cleaning.
+Similarly, the post data is also present in the same table.

 DELETE FROM wp_postmeta WHERE meta_key = 'META-KEY-NAME';

-Post revisions add up occupying space inside your table.
+Post revisions occupy space inside your table.
 To delete all the post revisions, run the following command.